bend0303/mongoose-express-rest-api/README.md

 # Mongoose-Express Rest API

 Purpose
-> Have an easy to plug rest api for entire mongodb db when using mongoose and express
+> Have an easy to plug rest api for entire mongo db when using mongoose and express

 ##Insturctions
 ###get the code